aplteam/Meddy/Docs/ReadMe.md

 : Use this to "give Meddy a Ride".
 The value assigned to `-ride` is interpreted as the Ride port number.

 : Without specifing this you cannot Ride into Meddy.
 By specyfing it you _must_ Ride into it.
 That means what when you set this parameter and then start Meddy nothing seems to happen.
-This is because by default Meddy enters an endless loop waiting for a Ride.
+This is because Meddy then enters an endless loop waiting for a Ride.

 Note that in case a parameter is specified both in a user INI file and on the command line the latter one wins.